7 Critical Mistakes Homeowners Make During the Permitting Process

 When applying for a Driveway Paving permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Lewis County may vary slightly from municipality to municipality, standard US zoning dictates that: Driveways cannot exceed maximum width limits at the public curb cut and must maintain a specific distance from intersections and neighboring property lines.
+Key code points for a Driveway Paving in Lewis County: Driveways cannot exceed maximum width limits at the public curb cut and must maintain a specific distance from intersections and neighboring property lines.

 Estimated processing time in Lewis County: 10 to 14 business days.